dmcginley/project1_yoga_site/README.md

 #### Simple clean design

-**Simple color, and ease of navigation**
+*...simple color, and ease of navigation.*

 The text, icons, video all have white space around them so as not to detract from each other.
 The less important content is designed to sit further back by use of tone and color (eg. the card icons are dark grey).
 While the button or 'Begin Your Yoga Journey' section are bright and with greater contrast.

-The 'call to action button in the Hero section brings you to the video content page, as this is the main goal of the website.
+The 'call to action' button in the Hero section brings you to the video content page, as this is the main goal of the website.

 The hamburger_menu is implemented using the help of this [CSS hamburger menu tutorial](#Credits) linked below.